-There are moments in life where time stands still, the body is pumping with adrenalin and all your senses are working together.
-Many people say that is exactly what happens the moment a delicious chocolate square touches their tongue.
-In my opinion, good chocolate is indeed a pure pleasure and a celebration of the palate – who would dare disagree with me?
+There are moments in life in which time itself comes to a halt, as the body pumps with adrenalin and all the senses work in concert.
+Many say that this is exactly what happens the moment a delicious chunk of chocolate makes contact with their tongue.
+In my opinion, fine chocolate is indeed a pure pleasure and a celebration of the palate – who would dare disagree with me?

-Chocolate, in its final form, is a colloid (suspension) made of several different components, each of which plays a different and important role in its creation.
-Many factors influence a chocolate’s quality, taste, texture and color, all of which are strongly affected by the chemical character and physical properties of the various components.
-So how exactly is this wonderful delicacy so popular all over the world and what factors should we consider if we want to make the perfect chocolate?
+Chocolate, in its final form, is a colloid (suspension) made of several components, each playing a different and important role in its creation.
+Numerous factors influence chocolate quality, taste, texture, and color, all of which are strongly affected by the chemical character and physical properties of the various components.
+How exactly did this wonderful delicacy gain such popularity all over the world, and what are the factors we should consider if we want to make the perfect chocolate?

 Cocoa beans| Shutterstock

 How it all began – a taste of chocolate history